raspberrypilearning/rocket-launch/en/step_3.md

 </div>
 </div>

-The `for` loop repeats a piece of code once for every item it is given.
-You can use Python's built-in `range` function — which makes a list of numbers in order — to make the items you'll need for a countdown.
-When calling `range` you can pass it a single number.
-If you do, it will give you a list of all the numbers counting up to it.
+You can use Python's built-in `range()` function — which makes a sequence of numbers in order — to give you the numbers you'll need for your countdown.
+When calling `range()` you can pass it a single number.
+If you do, `range()` will give you the sequence of all the numbers counting up to the number you gave it.

 --- task ---

-First, create a countdown function where the comments tell you to.
-Inside that function, create a `for` loop and, just like for code in a function or conditional (`if`), indent the code of the loop one more step.
+First, create a `countdown()` function where the comments tell you to.
+Inside that function, create the sequence of numbers to count down.

 --- code ---
 ---
 language: python
-filename: main.py
+filename: main.py — countdown()
 line_numbers: true
-line_number_start: 17
+line_number_start: 15
-line_highlights: 18-22
+line_highlights: 16-20
 ---
 # The countdown function goes here
 def countdown():

+  count = range(10)

+--- /code ---

+--- /task ---

+A `for` loop repeats a piece of code once for every item it is given.
+By giving it the sequence stored in `count`, you can print out all those numbers with very little code.

+--- task ---

+--- code ---
+---
+language: python
+filename: main.py — countdown()
+line_numbers: true
+line_number_start: 15
+line_highlights: 19-21
+---
+# The countdown function goes here
+def countdown():

+  count = range(10)

-  for t_minus in range(10):
+  for t_minus in count:
     print('T minus', t_minus) # Print out the countdown at each step

 --- /code ---

+--- /task ---

-**Tip:** The value of the *loop variable* — which you have called `t_minus` here — changes every time the loop restarts, moving through all the items the `for` loop was given, in order.
+**Tip:** The value of the **loop variable** — which you have called `t_minus` here — changes every time the loop restarts, moving through all the items the `for` loop was given, in order.

 Then add a lift-off message once the coundown is complete.
 Do this by adding `print`s that are outside the `for` loop, but still inside `countdown`.

 --- code ---
 ---
 language: python
-filename: main.py
+filename: main.py — countdown()
 line_numbers: true
-line_number_start: 18
+line_number_start: 16
-line_highlights: 23-25
+line_highlights: 23-24
 ---
 def countdown():

+  count = range(10)

-  for t_minus in range(10):
+  for t_minus in count:
     print('T minus', t_minus) # Print out the countdown at each step

   print('We have liftoff!')
   print('🚀🚀🚀🚀🚀')

 --- /code ---